gvwilson/teachtogether.tech/en-md/pck/index.md

 ### Object-Oriented Programming

 <span i="object-oriented programming">Objects</span> and classes are power tools for experienced programmers,
-and many educators advocate an <span g="g:objects-first">objects first</span> approach to teaching programming (though they sometimes disagree on exactly what that means <cite>Benn2007b</cite>).
+and many educators advocate an <span g="objects-first">objects first</span> approach to teaching programming (though they sometimes disagree on exactly what that means <cite>Benn2007b</cite>).
 <cite>Sorv2014</cite> describes and motivates this approach,
 and <cite>Koll2015</cite> describes three generations of tools